ResourceDataInc/TransportationHub/README.md

 ### aws

 The second destination we will sending data is S3 on AWS.
 We will be using S3 as a data lake.
 What differentiates a data lake from a data warehouse such as snowflake is transparent use of data on S3, allowing for heterogenous data sources natively.
 Data lakes, do not out of the box provide ACID transactions, but in a append only/write only scenario this is not a major downside (Further technologies such as Delta Lake and Apache Iceberg can be leveraged for these purposes).
 A further advantage for a data lake is usually less cost as the management of data is less.
 In our case, data is buffered into S3 using the S3SinkConnector provided by confluent.
 The settings for buffering are controlled in `S3SinkConfig.json`.
 In order to surface data for use in analytics and ETL jobs, the AWS Glue crawler must be run over S3 periodically.
-Initially, the glue crawler will import the schema from parquet files, and infer a schema from csv files.
+Initially, the crawler will import the schema from parquet files, and infer a schema from csv files.
 The crawler will add data as tables to the Glue database.
 Additionally, as new partitions are added, the crawler will add those additional partitions.
 Up to a moderate level of complexity, Athena is a good tool of choice for running queries over this table data.
-Once materialization of transformations is desired for much more complicated usecases, a Glue ETL job can be run with code written in in Spark.
+Once materialization of transformations is desired for much more complicated usecases, a Glue ETL job can be run with code written in Spark.